-Once configured, when the person is connected to the network with one of their devices, you’ll be able to detect their presence at home.
-For example; I would assign my iPhone, PC, and smartwatch to me – Violet.
-That way when my mobile phone or smartwatch are connected to the home network, my icon will be displayed as “at home”.
-Mobile phones and smartwatches are automatically considered as “personal” if you want to manually designate a device to determine the presence, long-press on the device and answer YES.
+Once configured, when the person is connected to the network with their personal device, you’ll be able to detect their presence at home.
+For example; if I assign a my mobile phone as a personal device, once connected to the home network, my icon will be displayed as “at home”.
+Mobile phones and smartwatches are automatically considered as “personal” devices.
+However, this can be changed by clicking ‘Edit’ onthe device.

 3) Turn on Alerts & Identify New Devices

 Turning on Fing alerts on specific devices is essential to having an always-on Fing experience.
 You can set alerts for specific devices by clicking on the Devices screen, choosing the relevant device and adjusting the ‘Notifications’ settings as required.